Learn about the risks of using CBD.

 Side effects of CBG may include:

-CBN is on the opposite end of the scale to CBG.
+CBN (cannabinol) is on the opposite end of the scale to CBG.
 Instead of being a precursor, it’s a metabolite of THC.
 As THC breaks down, CBN levels rise.

-CBN stands for cannabinol.
-It’s not found in high concentrations in hemp plants because of the lack of THC but will still be present in some capacity — especially in plants that have been harvested late or in full-spectrum CBD oils nearing their expiration date.
+This compound is not found in high concentrations in hemp plants because of the lack of THC but will still be present in some capacity — especially in plants that have been harvested late or in full-spectrum CBD oils nearing their expiration date.

 CBN is more sedative than most other cannabinoids, so the most common side effects are sedation and fatigue.